-- Collateralized, Non-Purpose Loan Program: As described in Item 4, AAS' affiliate broker-dealer, AIS, receives a referral fee from the fee (interest rate) that borrowers pay to the Bank when participating in the collateralized, non-purpose loan program.
+Collateralized, Non-Purpose Loan Program: As described in Item 4, AAS' affiliate broker-dealer, AIS, receives a referral fee from the fee (interest rate) that borrowers pay to the Bank when participating in the collateralized, non-purpose loan program.
 AIS receives 0.5% of the average principal amount outstanding on program loans that AIS customers, including AAS' advisory clients, have through the program.
 The balances are determined at month-end and paid monthly to Avantax.
 This arrangement presents conflicts of interest.
 If AIS received a lower referral fee or no fee, AAS' clients' fee (interest rate) would decline by that same amount.
 Likewise, if AAS' clients were to take a loan from a different institution outside of this program, AIS would not receive a referral fee.
 Accordingly, the referral fee creates a conflict of interest between AAS and the client.
 AIS does not share any portion of the referral fee with AAS' Advisors.
 Furthermore, when a client takes a loan secured by securities in the advisory account, the securities remain in the advisory account, which means that AAS continues to receive advisory fees based on the full value of the securities that are eligible for billing purposes, with no reduction or offset for the value of securities that secure the loan.
-In contrast, if the client were to liquidate the securities rather than borrow against them, AAS would no longer receive advisory fees based on the value of those securities. - Markup on Brokerage and Custodial Fees: AIS, at its sole discretion, adds a markup to various brokerage and custodial fees that are paid by clients.
+In contrast, if the client were to liquidate the securities rather than borrow against them, AAS would no longer receive advisory fees based on the value of those securities.
+Therefore, AAS and its Advisors are incentivized to recommend that clients take a loan under this program rather than liquidate securities.

+Markup on Brokerage and Custodial Fees: AIS, at its sole discretion, adds a markup to various brokerage and custodial fees that are paid by clients.
 The markup generates additional revenue for AIS.
 The actual fees and charges that clients will incur are dependent upon the type of account and the nature and quantity of the transactions that occur, the services that are provided, or the positions that are held in the account.
 Not all brokerage firms markup these or other fees.